meshenger-app/meshenger-android/docs/Documentation.md

 ### Database

 The database contains the settings and contacts.
 It is stored in the internal/private file store of the app.
-If no password is given, the database is stored in plain text.
+If no password is used, the database is stored in plain text.

-If a password is given, it will be hashed and salted using `libsodium::crypto_pwhash`.
-The has is use as key for `libsodium::crypto_secretbox_open_easy` along with nonce.
-The salt and nonce is stored along with the database and changed every time the database is stored.
+If a password is used, it will be salted and hashed using `libsodium::crypto_pwhash`.
+The hash is used as key for `libsodium::crypto_secretbox_open_easy` along with a nonce.
+The salt and nonce are stored along with the database and changed every time the database is stored.

-The database file is prefixed with a four byte header.
+The database file is prefixed with a four byte version header.
 Currently, it is set to zero.

 ### Calls